camrync23/209DataVis-Proj3/README.md

 # 209DataVis-Proj3
 Interactive Data Visualization for Leading Causes of Death

 # Cause of Death Visualization

+This visualization addresses the question, **"How have causes of death evolved over time across the United States?"** The dataset includes the year of death, type and cause of death, state, number of deaths, and the age-adjusted death rate.
+Using D3.js, we created an interactive line graph to allow users to explore trends in causes of death across states and over time.

 ## Project Overview
-The visualization addresses the question: **"How have causes of death evolved over time across the United States?"** Our dataset includes:
-- Year of death
-- Type and cause of death
-- State
-- Number of deaths
-- Age-adjusted death rate

-This information allows users to explore trends in mortality across different states and over multiple years.
+The goal of this project was to visualize how causes of death have changed across U.S. states over a specific period.
+We initially experimented with different design ideas, including a choropleth map, but eventually decided that a line graph was the best fit for showing changes over time.
+The final visualization allows users to filter data by cause of death, state, and time range, providing a clear view of trends in mortality.

 ## Rationale for Design Decisions

-Initially, we considered various design ideas, including a **choropleth map** to display the geographic distribution of deaths by state.
-However, challenges in integrating interactive features, such as filters with the map, limited our ability to analyze time-based trends effectively.
-Given our primary goal of visualizing changes in causes of death over time, we determined that a **line graph** would be the most effective approach, offering a straightforward way to observe trends.
+At the outset, we considered various design ideas, such as a choropleth map to display the geographic distribution of deaths by state.
+However, we encountered challenges in integrating interactive features like filters with the map, limiting our ability to analyze trends over time.
+Given our primary goal of visualizing changes in causes of death over multiple years, we determined that a line graph would be the most effective approach, allowing users to see trends clearly.

-### Visual Encodings and Interaction Techniques
-To make the visualization intuitive:
-- We used **color** to differentiate states, making individual trends easier to distinguish.
-- **Dropdowns** and **checkboxes** were chosen as interaction techniques, allowing users to filter by specific states and causes of death for easier comparison.
+For visual encodings, we used color and line thickness to distinguish between states, making it easier to identify individual trends without overwhelming the viewer.
+We chose dropdowns and checkboxes as interaction techniques for their intuitive nature, allowing users to easily select specific states and causes of death to compare.

 ## Alternatives Considered and Ultimate Choices

-While we initially considered a choropleth map, interaction limitations led us to explore line graphs.
-Within the line graph format:
-- **All states displayed simultaneously** proved visually overwhelming, prompting us to add a **single-state filter** and, later, a **multi-state filter** for comparative analysis.
+Initially, we considered a choropleth map but moved to line graphs to enhance time trend analysis.
+Within the line graph approach, we tried displaying all states simultaneously, but it was too visually overwhelming.
+This led us to add filters, beginning with a single-state filter and later expanding to a multi-state filter for better cross-state comparison.

-- For time selection, we initially wanted a slider but opted for dropdown menus due to technical challenges in implementing a slider in D3.js.
-Dropdowns ultimately provided simpler control over the time range.
+For selecting the time range, we initially wanted a slider to adjust the date range but ultimately used dropdown menus due to challenges in implementing a slider in D3.js.
+Dropdowns provided a simple way to control the time range while maintaining functionality.

-## Development Process Overview
+## Development Process

-Our development began by formulating our research question, guiding our selection of visualization features and filters.
-Initially, we experimented with different plotting libraries, including **Plotly** and **Altair**, before transitioning to **D3.js** for its flexibility.
-The process of adapting code between libraries presented challenges due to structural differences.
+Our development process started with formulating our research question, which guided our selection of visualization features and filters.
+Initially, we experimented with various plotting libraries, including Plotly and Altair, before transitioning to D3.js for its flexibility.
+Adapting code from other libraries to D3.js was challenging due to differences in library structures.

-### Work Allocation and Time Investment
+### Work Distribution

-The work was divided between two team members:
+This project was a collaborative effort between two group members:
 - **Camryn** initial design, addition of filters, and enhancing CSS for visual appeal.
 - **Allison** initial design, addition of filters, and the write-up.

-Each member initially spent about **2 hours** exploring visualization options, followed by an additional **3 hours** developing the chosen approach.
-The total development time was approximately **10 hours**, with the most time-consuming tasks being:
-- Adapting code from other libraries to D3.js
+Each member spent about two hours exploring visualization options before settling on a direction.
+The total development time is estimated to be around 20 hours, with the most time-consuming tasks involving converting code to D3.js and implementing the year filter.
-- Implementing the year filter

-## Insights and Reflection
-This project provided valuable insights into D3.js and effective ways to create interactive visualizations that answer complex questions.
-The resulting visualization enables users to explore how causes of death have changed over time across the U.S., providing an informative, interactive tool for public health analysis.
+This project provided valuable insights into D3.js and effective ways to create interactive visualizations, ultimately leading to a tool that allows users to explore how causes of death have changed over time across the U.S.

+## Challenges and Insights

+The most significant challenges were adapting code from other libraries to D3.js and implementing the time filter.
+Initially, we wanted a toggle slider for selecting the time range, but we encountered difficulties achieving this in D3.js and opted for dropdown selectors.
+These challenges ultimately helped us better understand D3.js and enhance our technical skills in data visualization.

+---

+This project demonstrates the power of interactive visualization in answering complex questions and providing valuable insights into public health trends across the United States.